-Gateways have to obtain unique aliases for remote nodes they are proxying onto the segment.

-Gateways maintain the mapping between remote node's node ID and the local alias.
+- Gateways have to obtain unique aliases for remote nodes they are proxying onto the segment.
+235 Gateways maintain the mapping between remote node's node ID and the local alias.
 If they need to break that mapping, e.g. because they need to re-purpose a local alias due to resource limitations in the mapping tables, they must send a "Alias Map Reset" frame to force nodes to drop their alias information.
 "Alias Map Reset" is a CAN-specific frame limited to the segment, but all gateways on the segment must act on it.
-This is then followed by an "Alias Map Definition" when the alias is allocated to a new node ID.
+This is then followed by an "Alias Map Definition" when the alias is - allocated to a new node ID.
+240 section of the Standard gives the node receiving the Alias Map Reset 100msec to finish processing and 245 stop using the alias.
+If it still needs to send messages to the node that sent the Alias Map Reset, the receiving node can attempt to reacquire a new alias via an Alias Map Enquire frame or higher-level message(s).
+If the alias has changed, that will work, but if the sending node has transitioned to Inhibited state there will be no reply to the attempt to obtain the new alias.

 Regular nodes won't need to do this.
-They stay active until they go instantly offline due to e.g. power-off.
+They stay active until they go instantly offline due to e.g. poweroff.